-- 2.4 Under the PARs, 'switching' (or 'switching service') means "upon a consumer's request, transferring from one PSP to another either the information about all or some standing orders for credit transfers, recurring direct debits and recurring incoming credit transfers executed on a payment account, or any positive payment account balance from one payment account to the other, or both, with or without closing the former payment account".8 - 2.5 A switching service must be offered between payment accounts in scope of the PARs that are denominated in the same currency and opened or held with a PSP in the UK.
-Switching services provided by PSPs must comply with the requirements in Schedule 3 of the PARs9 concerning, broadly, authorisation by the consumer, tasks for the transferring and receiving PSPs, and fees.
-The FCA has published draft guidance on its approach to regulating switching services.10
+- 2.4 Under the PARs, 'switching' (or 'switching service') means 'upon a consumer's request, transferring from one PSP to another either the information about all or some standing orders for credit transfers, recurring direct debits and recurring incoming credit transfers executed on a payment account, or any positive payment account balance from one payment account to the other, or both, with or without closing the former payment account'.9 - 2.5 A switching service must be offered between payment accounts in scope of the PARs that are denominated in the same currency10 and opened or held with a PSP in the UK.
+Switching services provided by PSPs must comply with the requirements in Schedule 3 of the PARs11 concerning broadly, authorisation by the consumer, tasks for the transferring and receiving PSPs, and fees.
+The FCA has consulted on its approach on minor changes to its Handbook to take account of the provisions of the PARs on switching.12

-7 PARs, Regulation 15
+8 PARs, Regulation 15.

-8 PARs, Regulation 2
+9 PARs, Regulation 2.